-Dick Liddil: Well I be!
+Dick Liddil: Well I'll be!
 That is specific.

 Ed Miller: Yeah, sure, she been with other people.
 But the kinds of things she said to me, people just don't say unless they really mean it.

-Dick Liddil: "My love said she would marry only me and Jove himself could not make her care, for what women say to lovers, you'll agree, one writes on running water or air."
+Dick Liddil: "My love said she would marry only me, and Jove himself could not make her care, for what women say to lovers, you'll agree, one writes on running water, or on air."